One question we tend to receive a lot from College Freshman is “what should I do“?

 Stay Connected With People at Home

-If you find your self starting to miss your home, don’t hesitate to pick up the phone and call someone from home.
+If you find your self starting to miss home, don’t hesitate to pick up the phone and call someone.
 This should help with the homesickness and will give you the motivation you need to keep pushing forward.

 Figure Out What You Want To Accomplish In College

 The last thing you want is to make it to your senior year only to realize that you weren’t interested in anything that you learned and that you just spent four years paying for that education.

 More than 43% of college graduates end up underemployed and working at a job that they could have gotten without spending thousands on a bachelor’s degree.

 While you should be taking college seriously and doing your best to pass classes, you also have to start planning for life after college as soon as possible.
 It is never too early to start thinking about what jobs you would like and researching what you can do now while in college to set yourself up as a good candidate for that job.

 Most colleges have a career development office dedicated to helping you out with this.

 Do not wait until your senior year to go to see them.